Platinum-Saber/Infinite-Stack/SEM-3/CS3043-Database Systems/Group Project/Introduction.md

 - _Italic_ text is used for emphasis.
 - Times New Roman font is used for general text.
 - Monospaced font is used for code snippets and system paths.
+- Priorities for requirements are indicated using the following format:
+	- **High**: Essential for initial release.
+	- **Medium**: Important but not critical.
+	- **Low**: Nice to have, will not impact the system significantly if omitted.
+- Each requirement statement is assigned its own priority, independent of higher-level requirements.

 ## 1.3 Intended Audience and Reading Suggestions